Kené: Contemporary uses

 Beyond the painting of the kené on wood, textiles and ceramics, Shipibo women, considered artists in modern times, also paint them on public murals in urban environments as a form of cultural resistance.
 Likewise, many national and foreign tourists buy textiles with kené designs for decorative purposes in their homes.
 Many tourists and anthropologists interpret kené as representations of visions during psychedelic experiences.
 Bernd Brabec de Mori and Laida Mori Silvano de Brabec state that the designs predate the use of the ayahuasca by the Shipibo people.

+Misunderstanding of the kene as a code

+Some persons have asserted that there is a relationship between the patterns of kené designs and sacred chants (íkaros or, in the Shipibo language: besho).
+Fernando Portal and María Jesús Shultz stated that kené, being a code inscribed "on a tangible medium, operates visually and aurally, since, by tracing it with the fingers, it guides Shipibo men and women to express an íkaro."
+However, Bernd Brabec de Mori and Laida Mori Silvano de Brabec state that the "discussed geometric designs (kené and kewé) serve to indicate ethnic identity, beauty, and quality, but that no evidence of a code is found."
+Although the lyrics of the chants refer to kené, there is no correspondence between the geometric patterns and a musical structure in the designs.